 Where do we get our sea fishing bait ?

-We use the best sea fishing bait suppliers such as "Topsy Baits" and special refrigerated delivery service to ensure the best and livliest fishing baits possible.
+We use the best sea fishing bait suppliers and next day delivery service to ensure the best and livliest fishing baits possible.
 We also follow the tide out in the local estuary and dig the bait ourselves to ensure that bait can be supplied as fresh as possible.

-We stock all forms of fresh, live, frozen and artificial sea and freshwater baits.
-We also advise on the best baits for particular types of fishing.
+We stock all forms of fresh, live, frozen baits, We also advise on the best baits for particular types of fishing.